 Over the years, many Americans have relied on synthetic pesticides to control pests.
 Integrated Pest Management is a smarter, safer way to deal with pests.
 By blocking a pest’s access to food, water, and shelter, you will have fewer pests in your home and need fewer pesticides.
 For in-depth information, please see our resources page.

 - Keep pests out.
 Caulk, cement, or otherwise seal cracks and holes on the outside of your home, install door sweeps and avoid propping doors open.
 Make sure window screens are free of tears.

 - Remove access to food and water.
 Practice good sanitation, especially in areas where food is cooked, stored, or eaten.
 Clean behind appliances often, and seal food in pest-proof containers.
 Make sure all garbage cans have tight-fitting lids.
 Repair leaky pipes and remove standing water.
 Keep drains clean and unclogged.

 - Reduce shelter.
 Get rid of clutter.
 A messy room provides many hiding places for pests.
 Seal holes in the walls including intentional ones for plumbing or electrical cords.
 Seal gaps along baseboards or backsplashes around sinks.
 Use open shelving that is easy to clean under.

 - Routinely monitor for pests so you can you spot a problem early.
 Place sticky traps in the pest prone areas of kitchens, bathrooms, pantries, closets, or problem areas and check them often.

 - Treat existing problems.
 Stop routine pesticide spraying.
-Only use pesticides after the above items have been completed.
+Only use pesticides after completing the above items.
 Choose least-toxic approaches first, like traps and bait stations, over sprayed or dusted pesticides.